alexlehner86/stadt-land-fluss/README.md

 - Basic functionality: Start new game, share join link with other players, start game, enter text and evaluate inputs alternately, finish game and see results.
 - Offer three themes with different color sets: Green, Orange and Pink

+## Installation

+Run `npm install` to install the necessary dependencies.
+You need to create a [PubNub Account](https://www.pubnub.com/) to obtain the necessary [subscribe and publish key](https://www.pubnub.com/developers/tech/admin-dashboard/keys-object/).
+Then provide these keys in your app so that the game can establish real time communication between the players.
+Create a JSON file named `pubnub.config.json` in the src/config/ folder.
+The JSON should have the following structure:

+{
+    "publishKey": "YOUR-PUBLISH-KEY",
+    "subscribeKey": "YOUR-SUBSCRIBE-KEY"
+}

+Now you can run the app with `npm start`.

 ## Available Scripts